 Armenian Atrocities: In winter 1915, the Ottomans mounted an offensive against the Russians in the Caucasus.
 In a counteroffensive that pushed the Ottomans back into Anatolian territory, the Empire suffered staggering losses.
 Fearing that the Christian Armenian residents of eastern Anatolia would support the Christian Russians, the CUP government ordered the deportation of some 2 million Armenians from the area.
 Deportation quickly turned into a massacre: between 600,000 and 1 million Armenians lost their lives as Turkish and Kurdish forces attacked villages and slaughtered Armenians seeking refuge.
 This action engendered revulsion across Europe and still influences Turkey's foreign relations today (see p.
 10 of Political and Social Relations).

-Gallipoli: In spring 1915, the Allies mounted an offensive intended to end the Ottomans' participation in the war and open the Dardanelles strait for the passage of supplies to battle ended in a stalemate but ultimately cost a combined 500,000 casualties, including over 100,000 dead (Photo: Allied soldiers guard a captured Turkish sniper in 1915).
+Gallipoli: In spring 1915, the Allies mounted an offensive intended to end the Ottomans' participation in the war and open the Dardanelles strait for the passage of supplies to battle ended in a stalemate but ultimately cost a combined 500,000 casualties, including over 100,000 dead.